Factors to watch on January 21

 FINMECCANICA

-CEO Alessandro Pansa speaks before Chamber of Deputies Industry Committee on perspectives and relaunch of civil activities of the Group (1030 GMT).
+CEO Alessandro Pansa speaks before Chamber of Deputies Industry Committee on perspectives and relanch of civil activities of the Group (1030 GMT).

 UNIPOLSAI